 Between 60,000 and 150,000 Iraqi dissidents and Shia Muslims are estimated to have been killed during Saddam's reign.
 Over 100,000 Kurds were killed or "disappeared".
 (Mass graves discovered following the US occupation of Iraq in 2003 suggest that the total combined figure for Kurds, Shias and dissidents killed could be as high as 300,000).
 Amnesty International estimates that at the time of Saddam's downfall in April 2003 there were about 300,000 Iraqi refugees around the world, with over 200,000 residing in Iran.
 Other sources claim between three and four million Iraqis, or about 15% of the population, fled the country seeking refuge.

-While all this is true the circumstances behind Saddam's rise to power are not black and white.
-The continuing relevance of events deep in Iraq's history; the complexity of the ethnic and regional setting; political meddling in Iraq and throughout the Middle East by foreign powers, including Britain, France, the Soviet Union and the US; all these factors combined to create and sustain the monster that Saddam became.
+While all this is true, the circumstances behind Saddam's rise to power are not black and white.
+The continuing relevance of events deep in Iraq's history; the complexity of the ethnic and regional setting; political meddling in Iraq and throughout the Middle East by foreign powers, including Britain, France, the Soviet Union and the United States; all these factors combined to create and sustain the monster that Saddam became.